dennismbugua/Search-Books/README.md

 Start the Development Server
 ### `npm start`

-Open your web browser and go to http://localhost:3000 to view the app.
+Open your web browser to view the app.

 ## Real-Life Application